KillariDev/PrivateWorldDiscovery/README.md

 I believe there's a protocol that can accomplish this, but I wasn't able to come up with one for now.
 If there's a no solution for this problem, one can design a game around this mechanic.

-For example, storywise, you could explain that you can see the footprints of other explorers on the ground.
-You cannot still see whose footprints they are, but you can see how many explorers have been there, this can be a tracing game mechanic, you can see how many explorers have been there and that might tell that other explorers are near.
-You can also use this as a way to trace other explorers, as you can see which rooms have been generated and which have not been, so by following the path of generated rooms, you eventually end up in a square with other explorer in them.
-Everytime you move to a square not explored by other explorers, you know are the first one to find this place.
+#### Game Design Implications
+If it is impossible to create such a protocol, the mechanic can still be integrated into the game design.
+For instance, footprints or residual traces could indicate the presence of other explorers without revealing their identities.
+This feature could enhance the narrative while introducing strategic gameplay elements, such as tracking others' movements or identifying unexplored areas.

-## Explanding the world and rules
+## Explanding the World and Rules
-- Currently the players can never see each other, but this is easy to change.
-When players communicate with each other, they can add their characters location to the communication as well.
-Location sharing works the same was as the doors.
+**Player Visibility**: Currently, players cannot see each other.
+This can be easily changed by including character location data in their communications.
+Location sharing would follow the same mechanism as door-sharing within the protocol.

-- The world does not need to be limited to be just doors.
-We can have additional variables that can indicate what is in the rooms.
-However, PSI protocol is already quite inefficient and adding more variables will make the protocol even more demanding
+**Enhanced Room Features**: The world can extend beyond just doors.
+Additional variables could represent unique room features or items.
+However, the PSI protocol is already computationally intensive, and adding more variables would further increase its complexity.

-- The world does not need to be limited to just rooms, we could have a hiearchical structure over the rooms in lower resolution.
-For example we could have biomes that consits of 4 rooms at once and we run a separate PSI protocol for the biome information.
-The biomes would then affect the generated rooms
+**Hierarchical World Structure**: The world could include a hierarchical structure for broader exploration.
+For instance, biomes consisting of clusters of four rooms could be introduced.
+A separate PSI protocol could manage biome-level information, with biome attributes influencing the generation of individual rooms within them.

-- The explorers door history list continue to grow all the time as the game progresses.
-One way to reduce this is make the explorers forget the information over time, making the dungeon to also change when nobody remembers about it.
+**Dynamic Memory and World Evolution**: As the game progresses, explorers’ door histories grow continuously.
+To manage this, explorers could gradually forget old information, allowing the dungeon to evolve dynamically as forgotten areas change over time.

 ## Challenges
-- all the explorers need to communicate with each other regularly, its not possible to only communicate with blockchain.
-The PSI requires multiple rounds to communicate as well
-- The amount of data communicated with users is also significant, PSI is not particularly efficient protocol.
+**Continuous Communication**: Explorers must communicate with each other regularly, as relying solely on blockchain is insufficient.
+Additionally, the PSI protocol requires multiple communication rounds, further increasing complexity.

+**Inefficiency of PSI**: PSI is not an efficient protocol, and the amount of data exchanged between users can be substantial, adding to resource demands.

-- Making a world that would allow anyone to join at any time and explore as they like is not also really practical.
-All the explorers need to be online at the same time and be ready to communicate when other explorers make actions
+**Simultaneous Participation**: Creating a world where anyone can join and explore at any time is impractical.
+All explorers must be online simultaneously and ready to respond when others take actions, limiting flexibility.

-- The room history lists of the explorers continue to grow all the time as the game progresses.
-One way to reduce this is make the explorers forget the information over time, making the world also change when it's being forgotten
+**Growing Room History**: Explorers’ room history lists grow continuously as the game progresses.
+To manage this, explorers could gradually forget older information, allowing the world to evolve and change dynamically as forgotten areas are rediscovered.

 Thanks for [Ronan](https://x.com/wighawag) for this hackathon idea.
 The writing is also inspired by [Autonomous World Discovery Devcon Bogota talk](https://www.youtube.com/watch?v=cWrSpTMpx4E&t=6027s) by [Flynn Calcutt](https://twitter.com/FlynnCalcutt).